 Reduce Body Fat

 Reducing body fat is essential, because your muscles won't be visible if they're covered by a layer of fat.
-The National Heart, Lung, and Blood Institute recommends losing 1 to 2 pounds per week by creating a deficit of 500 to 1,000 calories every day.
-By doing moderate cardiovascular exercise for 150 to 300 minutes per week and performing strength training on two days, you can burn significant calories.
+Harvard Health Publishing says the safe way to lose one to two pounds per week is by creating a deficit of 500 to 1,000 calories every day.
+Follow the Physical Activity Guidelines for Americans for inspiration on exercise.
+By doing moderately-intense cardiovascular exercise for 150 to 300 minutes per week and performing strength training on two days, you can burn significant calories.
 Eating a well-balanced, low-calorie diet that includes lean protein, low-fat dairy, fruit, whole grains and vegetables can also contribute to your caloric deficit.

 According to a study commissioned by the American Council on Exercise (ACE), the triangle pushup is the most effective exercise to target all three heads of the triceps.
 During the exercise you're doing a standard pushup, only your hands are close together so your thumbs and index fingers form a triangle on the floor.
 When you lower toward the floor, bend your elbows along your sides.
 Do the pushups on your knees until you're strong enough to do them with straight legs.
 Work your way up to finishing three sets of eight to 12 reps.